dodyg/practical-aspnetcore/projects/5-0/orleans/hello-world-2/README.md

-# Hello World with Redis persistent storage
+# Hello World with Redis storage

 This is the hello world of an Orleans system (["Orleans is a cross-platform framework for building robust, scalable distributed applications"](https://github.com/dotnet/orleans)).